 COPA works hard each year to advocate on behalf of all Canadian pilots.
 We know that issues affecting our Canadian freedom to fly are critical to the survival of General Aviation and are not just important here at home, but often as precedent-setting examples in other countries.
 Here are just a few of the many examples where COPA’s intervention has prompted a decision favourable to the future of General Aviation:

-WINDMILLS – COLLINGWOOD AND STAYNER AERODROMES
+WIND TURBINES – COLLINGWOOD AND STAYNER AERODROMES

 Preserving the Federal Jurisdiction over Aviation